ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/USER_GUIDE.md

 ---

-We hope this guide helps you make the most of SimpleRTOS.
+We hope this guide helps you make the most of Arthashila.
 For developer documentation, please refer to the DEVELOPERS.md file.